retrosnob/Topic-Assignments/Topic_06.md

     | 1 | 1 | 0 | 0 |
     | 1 | 1 | 1 | 0 |

-1. This is a block math equation:
+1. Simplify the following Boolean expression:
 $$
 \overline{\overline{A}+B}.B
 $$